wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-streaming-logs-and-console.md

 ## Console ##

-The Azure Management Portal provides console access to your web site environment.
+The Azure Management Portal provides console access to your web app environment.
 You can explore your web app's file system and run powershell/cmd scripts.
-You are bound by the same permissions set as your running web site code when executing console commands.
+You are bound by the same permissions set as your running web app code when executing console commands.
 You won't be able to access protected directories or run scripts that require elevated permissions.

 ![][ConsoleScreenshot]
-To get to the console, browse to a web site as described in the section above.
+To get to the console, browse to a web app as described in the section above.
 Click on **Tools**>**Console** and the console will open.

 To get familiar with the console try basic commands like these: